Hamid-ul-Islam/Typing-Master/README.md

 # Typing Master

 > "Typing master is a bot that can detect text from a region and extract them and can also able to write them.
+## > it's specially created for 10FastFingers typing test with anticheat bypassed!!

 ## Built With